 More often, the reasons for excluding older subjects are more subtle.
 Many studies without an age cutoff have exclusion criteria that differentially restrict the entry of older patients, particularly older patients who are more medically complex.
 Examples of implicit age exclusions include comorbidity, functional impairments, cognitive impairments, and inability to give informed consent.

 Treatment studies often focus on the effect of a specific treatment on health outcomes in persons with a specific condition.
 But most older people have multiple conditions.
-Yet many studies of specific ...
+Yet ...